 2. The Takers who say what you like to hear

-This group of veterinarians are charming and skilled, but they care more about money and their own benefits more than your dog.
-They are smooth-talkers who are likeable at first, but as time progresses you will realize that you can’t trust them.
+This group of veterinarians is charming and skilled, but they care more about money and their own benefits more than your dog.
+They are smooth-talkers who are likable at first, but as time progresses you will realize that you can’t trust them.

 They often suggest procedures and medication that aren’t needed and wouldn't give to their own dogs.

 However, most people eventually see through this thin veneer and recognize their true colours.

 I have seen a few situations where these vets were sweet with dogs in front of clients and rough and even abusive in the back room.
 In my career, I met two such sociopaths, a male, and a female vet, who were eventually reported to the college for professional misconduct.

 This group is the most tricky because they are difficult to recognize.
 They are definitely to be avoided.